 “Oh Gran Eric and I got into a fight!
 He….he…said such horrible things to me and I…I…I rescinded his invitation.
 I think it’s over between us.
 I can’t believe it, I thought we were so great together.”
 She was so busy with her self pity she almost missed the look of mirth on her Grans face.
 How could her Gran be so happy in the wake of her tragic ending of her relationship?

-“What are you so happy about I thought he liked Eric?”
+“What are you so happy about?
+I thought you liked Eric?”
 Didn’t her Gran care at all that her heart was breaking in two?

 “Oh I do dear, I like him quite a bit, but I doubt one simple fight will break your relationship.
-The first of a relationship always seems far worse than it is.
+The first big blow up of a relationship always seems far worse than it is.
 Then you always think because you’ve never fought before that because you did now, the relationship is at its end.
-But Sookie honey that just isn’t the case dearest, couples fight sometimes it’s a serious fight that does break people apart, but more often then not that only happens when one of them no longer wants to be in the relationship anymore.
+But Sookie honey that just isn’t the case dearest, couples fight sometimes.
+Now there are serious fights that do break people apart, but more often than not that only happens when one of them no longer wants to be in the relationship anymore.
 I’ve seen the way he looks at you it will take a lot more than one simple argument to tear the two of you apart.
 Now what did you argue about?”

-“Well dear, what did you expect him to do stand out on the porch and apologise and beg to be let back in the house?
-I’ve only met your man the once but even I know better than to think a man like that will ever do something so pathetic.
+“Well dear, what did you expect him to do?
+Just stand out on the porch and apologise and beg to be let back in the house?
+I’ve only met your man once but even I know better than to think a man like that will ever do something so pathetic.
 You kicked him out I’m sure he saw that as you ending the argument for the moment.
-Now he’s gone to regroup I’m sure the two of you will work it out eventually.”
+Now he’s gone to regroup.
+I’m sure the two of you will work it out eventually.”

 “Are you sure Gran?”
 Could her Gran be right?
 Could they work it all out, salvage what they had?
 She didn’t know, all she knew for sure was that she didn’t want this to be the end of them.